Advertising: Sample social media acceptable use policy

 We love when you comment and tag your friends and family on our posts but we ask that you do not:

-- an employee or contractor of a government authority, a hospital or a healthcare facility
+- an employee or contractor of a government, government authority, a hospital or a healthcare facility

-- a health practitioner, health professional or medical researcher
+- a current or former health practitioner, health professional or medical researcher

 - not using your own name on this social media platform

-- imply that a government authority, a hospital or a healthcare facility endorse our product
+- imply that a government, a government authority, a hospital or a healthcare facility endorse our product

 - make comments about how a product works for you outside of its intended purpose, as these comments can be dangerous or misleading - our products are developed for particular purposes, as stated on the label and/or in our advertising